 - Be in good condition after running on dry land for 3 hours, let alone running in shallow water.

-At 3HP, Spirit 1.0 brings revolutionary user-friendliness and reliability.
+Spirit 1.0 brings revolutionary user-friendliness and reliability.
 In a nutshell, Spirit 1.0 is durable, long lasting and hard-wearing, which is ideal for business purposes because Spirit 1.0 has more operational hours per year, which means more revenue and less idle equipment.

 2 Concerns of Electric Outboard